Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Getting to Costa Rica

-There are two international airports in Costa Rica: San Jose International Airport and Roberts International airport in Liberia.
+There are two international airports in Costa Rica: San Jose International Airport and Roberts International Airport in Liberia.
 Most international flights arrive in San Jose, where this Costa Rica travel guide starts.
 (Find the best flights here)

-Find flights ✈️
+Find flights to Costa Rica ✈️

 If you do fly to Liberia instead of San Jose, you can still do this Costa Rica 3-week itinerary.
 However, the drive from Liberia to your first stop (Puerto Viejo) is around 8 hours, which is quite long.
 Instead, consider stopping at San Jose on the way to break up the journey, as there are lots of incredible natural sights to see just outside the city.